astraly-labs/vesu-liquidator/README.md

 ## About

-`vesu-liquidator` is an automated bot that monitors positions on the Vesu Protocol and automatically liquidates them if it's worth it.
+Vesu Liquidator 🤖 is an automated bot that monitors positions on the Vesu Protocol and automatically liquidates them if it's worth it.

 ## Getting Started